 For years, I believed that I could not grow indoor plants.
 The reality was, I preferred to grow plants outside since those plants feed my family, and thought that indoor plants were too fussy.
 So, I used the “brown thumb” excuse.

-Then I came across a study from NASA about indoor air quality and decided that indoor plants were worth trying to figure out.
+Then I came across a study from NASA about indoor air quality and decided that indoor plants were worth looking into.
 I wasn't interested in all indoor plants–just the indoor plants that filter air.
 Because in my life, things have to have more purpose than just being decorative.

-You probably already know that houseplants (or any plant at all, for that matter) are good for exchanging carbon dioxide and oxygen, but did you know that some plants are also good at removing toxins such as formaldehyde, ammonia, benzene, trichloroethylene, and xylene?
+You probably already know that houseplants (or any plant at all, for that matter) are good for exchanging carbon dioxide and oxygen, but did you know that some plants might also remove toxins such as formaldehyde, ammonia, benzene, trichloroethylene, xylene, and that they might even address mold spores (and possibly mycotoxins–toxins from mold) at least by suppressing their effects?
 It's true!

 Why We Need Air Purifying Plants